gterzian/automata/conversation_summary.md

 **Flow with GIF**:
 ```
 Worker: Compute → Render → Wait(NeedUpdate) → Updated → RenderComplete →
-        Wait(Presented|NeedUpdate) → [if Presented & time available] Capture GIF → [loop]
+        Wait(Presented|NeedUpdate) → [if Presented] Capture GIF (parallel with next compute) → [loop]
 Main: Presented → NeedUpdate → Updated → Presenting → Presented
 ```

-**Key insight**: GIF capture is conditional - it only happens if `Presented` arrives before `NeedUpdate`, meaning there's time available before the next frame.
-If the system is behind, `NeedUpdate` arrives first and the GIF frame is skipped.
+**Key insight**: GIF capture depends on thread scheduling - it only happens if the worker thread is scheduled to check the state before the main thread processes the next redraw event.
+When GIF capture occurs, it runs in parallel with the worker computing the next frame.

 ### Critical Race Condition Fix